NaolGB/Web-Map/README.md

 # Web-Map
 Visualizing the internet through website domains and popularity.
-While the list of websites is continiously updating to discover new websites and update popularity of existing ones, the visualization currently is provided using the top ~100K websites and the data (data/domains.csv) contains ~1 Million websites.
+While the list of websites is continiously updating to discover new websites and update popularity of existing ones, the visualization currently is provided using the top ~100K websites and the data (data/domains.csv) contains ~1 Million websites. <strong>The databse and csv might include X rated websites, do not visit the websites listed in the data if you are under 18.</strong>

 ## About
 Generating map of the internet by web crawling and extracting outgoing and internal links from pages.
 To increase efficiency while crawling, I used MySQL with multiprocessing as MySQL can handle mutiple conncetions at a time from different process.